Mary Anning: Recognition and legacy

-In 2021, the Royal Mint issued sets of commemorative fifty pence coins called The Mary Anning Collection, designed by the paleoartist Bob Nicholls and minted in acknowledgement of her lack of recognition as "one of Britain's greatest fossil hunters."
-The coins have images of Temnodontosaurus, Plesiosaurus and Dimorphodon, which she discovered, and her discoveries were "often overlooked at a time when the scientific world was dominated by men", and as "a working-class woman."
+In 2021, the Royal Mint issued sets of commemorative fifty pence coins called The Mary Anning Collection, designed by the palaeoartist Bob Nicholls and minted in acknowledgement of her lack of recognition as "one of Britain's greatest fossil hunters".
+The coins have images of Temnodontosaurus, Plesiosaurus and Dimorphodon, which she discovered, and her discoveries were "often overlooked at a time when the scientific world was dominated by men", and as "a working-class woman".

 In March 2024, the Royal Mail issued a set of four stamps celebrating Mary Anning and her discoveries.

 In May 2024, a book that once belonged to Anning was returned to the museum in Lyme Regis from Australia on her 225th birthday.
-It is thought that the copy of JS Miller's Natural History of the Crinoidea was stolen between 1946 and 1979, before Museums Victoria bought the book for £300 from Blackwell's booksellers of Oxford in 1985.
+It is thought that the copy of J. S. Miller's Natural History of the Crinoidea was stolen between 1946 and 1979, before Museums Victoria bought the book for £300 from Blackwell's booksellers of Oxford in 1985.